Dunkelhaiser/Pomei/README.md

 To run the project, clone repo run "pnpm i" and "pnpm run dev", or access it at <https://pomei.pages.dev>.

 **Due to the project being hosted on Render free tier, there may be 50 seconds of server inactivity on the first visit.
-If any server error occures on first visit, please try again after 50 seconds**
+If any server error occurs on the first visit, please try again after 50 seconds**

 ### About